About Scitech

 As our planet becomes warmer, land ice melts and flows into the oceans.
 More water in the oceans makes sea levels higher.

 And as water becomes warmer, it expands (gets bigger) and increases in volume.
-This is called ‘thermal expansion’.
+This is called thermal expansion.

 And now we can answer our original question: If melting sea ice is not changing sea levels, then what is?
-And the answer is…rising global temperatures.

 But hold up!
 If that’s the answer, then why is melting Arctic sea ice so bad?

 Arctic sea ice plays an important role in moderating global warming.
-Its’ bright surface reflects sunlight back into space to prevent the ocean from absorbing extra solar energy (which would raise temperatures even further).
+Its bright surface reflects sunlight back into space to prevent the ocean from absorbing extra solar energy (which would raise temperatures even further).
 It also plays a role in the movement of ocean currents.
 And of course, sea ice is an important habitat for animals like the polar bear.